madi82/googleCloudFunctionFirst/README.md

 # serverless
 For this project we will use below tools
 1. Pycharm
+2. Postman
-2. Github Desktop
+3. Github Desktop
-3. Firbase Console
+4. Firbase Console - Firestore
-4. GCP- Google Cloud Functions
+5. GCP- Google Cloud Functions

 First run command to see python version
 ``python3 -V``